Common Recruitment Examination and Basic Law and National Security Law Test (Degree / Professional Grades) (CRE and BLNST)

 The CRE is held independently of the recruitment process for any civil service post.
 Persons who wish to apply for civil service posts should apply to the recruiting departments / grades direct.
 The acquisition of the requisite CRE results does not imply that a candidate has fully met the entry requirements of any civil service post at degree or professional level.
 Vetting of academic and / or professional qualifications will be carried out by the recruiting departments / grades which may also conduct separate examinations / interviews in addition to the CRE.

-The BLNST (Degree / Professional grades) is a 30-minute bilingual paper (in both English and Chinese) comprising 20 multiple-choice questions.
-Answering at least 10 out of 20 questions correct will be deemed to have a pass result in the BLNST.
-The pass result of the BLNST (Degree / Professional grades) is acceptable for the purpose of applying for all civil service jobs.
-Candidates who possess a pass result in BLNST (Degree / Professional grades) will not be arranged to take the BLNST again.
+The BLNST (for degree/professional grades) is a 30-minute bilingual paper (in both English and Chinese) comprising 20 multiple-choice questions.
+Answering at least 10 out of 20 questions correct will be deemed to have a pass result in the BLNST (Degree/Professional Grades).
+A pass result in the BLNST (Degree/Professional Grades) has permanent validity and is acceptable for the purpose of applying for all civil service jobs.
+Candidates who possess a pass result in BLNST (Degree/Professional Grades) will not be arranged to take the BLNST again.

 BLNST and Civil Service Recruitment